Marcaum04/Gufi/README.md

 # Gufi
-Projeto feito que será realizado ao decorrer do segundo termo do Senai com acompanhamento do professor
+Projeto realizado ao decorrer do segundo termo do Senai com acompanhamento do professor